Why did I do this to myself?

 Truth is I've seen so many wonderful PCs in our numerous Star Trek campaigns over the years that picking one...ugh.
 It's like trying pick a favorite child.
 I love them all!
 That said, one did stand out when I put my mind to the task and that one is one of the first two I've ever had.

 My friend since 2nd grade, Joseph Cangelosi and I have played a lot of a lot of games together.
-Few as memorable as our very first Star Trek game, and those he had some great characters, I dare say none compare to Doctor Sovok.
+Few as memorable as our very first Star Trek game, and though he had some great characters, I dare say none compare to Doctor Sollock.

 Sovok was a character with just so much, well, character!
 He had habits and idiosyncrasies, likes and dislikes, beliefs and things he stood for.
 He was a wonderful paradox of Human emotion and Vulcan logic, arguing with his owns views nearly as often as those of the Captain or my Andorian Helmsman.

-You can read about Sovok in this post here.
+You can read about Sollock in this post here.

 Ok, all done.
 Woohoo!
 Another post that took way too long to put together.
 I think I am done with these lists for now.
 I have other ideas and things I want to discuss.